Mikerniker/Frontend-Mentor-Challenges/004 Order Summary Card/README.md

-# STILL IN PROGRESS

-# Frontend Mentor - Order summary card solution
+# Frontend Mentor - Order Summary Card Solution

-This is a solution to the [Order summary card challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/order-summary-component-QlPmajDUj).
+This is my solution to the [Order summary card challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/order-summary-component-QlPmajDUj).

 ## Table of contents